robocode-dev/tank-royale/schema/java/README.md

 # Schema code generator for Java

-This directory contains a code generator that takes the schemas in YAML format as input and produces Java classes as output.
+This module contains a code generator that takes the schemas in YAML format as input and produces Java classes as output.

 The generator is outputs a Maven artifact, `robocode-tankroyale-schema-0.x.y.z`, that can be pushed to the local or